WICG/scheduling-apis/explainers/prioritized-post-task.md

 **Note**: The number of priorities can be extended if there are use cases not covered by this minimal set of priorities.
-We also understand that apps may have finer-grained app-specific priorities, and are considering additional APIs to support these (see FAQ below).
+We also understand that apps may have finer-grained app-specific priorities, and are considering [additional APIs](#post-mvp-api-areas-of-exploration) to support these.

 ![New Web Scheduling Priorities](../images/web-priorities-proposed.png)